fantasyland/static-land/docs/spec.md

 This spec uses the followng extensions to the type signature syntax:

   1. `(a, b) → c` denotest a not curried function of 2 arguments.
 Same for more arguments.
-  1. An upper case letter denotes the [type object](#type) of the type denoted with the same letter in lower case.
-For instance a function with type `F → f → a` can be called as `fn(F, F.of(1))`.
+  1. An upper case letter denotes the [type object](#type) of the type denoted by the same letter in lower case.
+For instance a function with type `(F, f) → a` can be called as `fn(F, F.of(1))`.

-If a method called with incorrect types the behaviour is unspecified, the recommended behaviour is to throw a `TypeError`.
-Also if a method accepts a function it must call the function according to the type signature, passing arguments of correct types and not passing any extra arguments.
+If a method called with incorrect types the behaviour is unspecified.
+Also if a method accepts a function it must call the function according to the type signature (pass arguments of correct types and don't pass less or more arguments that specified in the signature).

 ## Equivalence